iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

 ## Summary of Results

-As mentioned above, we categorize the discussion based on the problem, stochasticity and function structure, for convenience of presentation, we divide the presentation into the following cases:
+As mentioned above, we categorize the discussion based on the problem, stochasticity, and function structure.
+For the convenience of presentation, we divide the presentation into the following cases:

 **Minimization Problems**:
 1. Deterministic optimization